 Mrs H Headleand

-I am currently on secondment however, I was appointed to Headteacher at Bramley Sunnyside Junior School in September 2012.
+I am currently the headteacher at Brampton Cortonwood Infant School and an Associate Headteacher for ROSIS and JMAT; however, I was appointed to Headteacher at Bramley Sunnyside Junior School in September 2012-2020.
 Before this I worked for many years in Doncaster, where my drive and dedication to education was rooted.

 I thoroughly enjoyed my job, knowing every day was going to bring something different.
 I am passionate about empowering children to be the very best that they can be.
 As a parent of two girls, I know from first-hand the importance of ensuring a good education for all young people.